Tactical Cluster: Batch Processing Pipelines

 For downstream GIS analysis, synchronize results directly to GeoPandas without intermediate CSV/JSON serialization.
 The DuckDB to GeoPandas Sync workflow details zero-copy Arrow interchange, but batch pipelines must enforce explicit garbage collection after each chunk to prevent Python’s reference cycle detector from stalling execution.

 When orchestrating multiple independent pipelines, leverage asyncio with thread-pooled DuckDB connections.
-DuckDB’s Python client is synchronous; wrapping con.execute() in asyncio.to_thread() or concurrent.futures.ThreadPoolExecutor prevents GIL contention while maintaining deterministic resource allocation.
+DuckDB’s Python client is synchronous; wrapping con.execute() in asyncio.to_thread() prevents GIL contention while maintaining deterministic resource allocation.
 Implementation patterns are covered in Async Execution Patterns.

 Diagnostic Boundaries & Failure Modes